rhoadesScholar/RoSE/README.md

 ### 3 Embedding real-world coordinates

 In many applications, such as microscopy or 3D point clouds, the coordinates are not just indices but represent real-world positions that may contain useful spatial information.
-RoSE allows for injecting these coordinates directly into the rotary embeddings by simply multiplyin the coordinate vectors by the coordinate spacing (i.e. voxel size) before applying the rotary embedding.
+RoSE allows for injecting these coordinates directly into the rotary embeddings by simply multiplying the coordinate vectors by the coordinate spacing (i.e. voxel size) before applying the rotary embedding.

 ---